saiffardin/road-damage-detection-using-YOLO/README.md

 # road-damage-detection-using-YOLO

-    Disclaimer:

-    This repository mostly contains the codes of my undergrad thesis work.
-But there are many other utility stuff like: datasets, cfg files, custom weight files - which are very essential to make the code work out, and sorry to say, those files are not included here as they consume a lot of storage.
+## _**Disclaimer**_ :This repository mostly contains the codes of my undergrad thesis work.
+But there are many other utility stuff like: datasets, cfg files, custom weight files - which are very essential to make the code work out, and sorry to say, those files are __not included here__ as they consume a lot of storage.
 I will try to fix this issue asap.
 And will provide a detail guideline on how I've trained my models.

 ---